avi-kasliwal/KreeptoZombiez/README.md

   - Unix time is traditionally stored in a 32-bit number.
 This will lead to the "Year 2038" problem, when 32-bit unix timestamps will overflow and break a lot of legacy systems

 - Little more on function modifiers :

   - modifier can also take arguments.

+- `view` functions don't cost any gas when they're called externally by a user.
+  - This is because view functions don't actually change anything on the blockchain – they only read the data.